4ndr3jS/PhysicsSimulator/README.md

    ```

 2. **Open `index.html` in your browser**
-   Double-click the file or open it via a local server for full functionality.
+   Double-click the file or open it using a local development server for full functionality.

 ## Usage

-* Use the navigation menu to access different simulations and guides.
+* Use the navigation menu to access different simulations, guides, and quizzes.
-* Adjust parameters such as mass, velocity, radius, and angular speed using sliders.
+* Adjust parameters such as mass, velocity, angle, resistance, or temperature using sliders and input controls.
-* Observe the effects of changes in real-time through dynamic animations and vectors.
+* Observe the effects of changes in real time through dynamic animations, graphs, and vectors.
-* Pause and resume simulations to analyze motion and forces.
+* Pause, reset, and resume simulations to analyze motion, forces, and system behavior.
+* Complete quizzes to test understanding and reinforce key physics concepts.